 The inaugural emergency services seminar and exhibition; ‘Blue Light Summit’ will take place at Breaffy House Resort, Castlebar, Co.
-Mayo on 27th and 28th March 2020.
+Mayo on the rescheduled dates of 7th and 8th May 2021.

 The two-day ‘Blue Light Summit’ is a combined seminar and exhibition show for the emergency and voluntary services sectors, known as the ‘blue light’ services and for community first responders, private ambulance operators and security services.